mallmen/quay-ocp-olm-mirror/README_ocp_release.md

 > Tested with:
 >  * podman 2.2.1
 >  * RHEL 8.3
-2. Approximately 7G disk space available
+2. Approximately 10G disk space available
-> This should be sufficient space to mirror one release version of OpenShift 4 to Quay.
+> This should be sufficient space to mirror one release version of OpenShift 4 to Quay (as of 4.8.2).
 More space will be required to mirror additional versions and/or mirror operators.
 3. Mechanism to transfer bundle to disconnected network
 4. Host on disconnected network running Quay
 > Tested with: